harrisk2018/Reflection/README.md

 # Reflection 11
 ## 4-26-18
 This week I learned though code acadmy bootstrap and learned how to do this.
 Learning this helped me better my profile profile and improve my grade.
 I also imporved my knowledge in code in general.
 I also leaned how to play fortnite

+# Reflection Day MR.gold gone
+## 4-30-18
+What I did today was work on my google friday, I got it done.
+All complete

+# Reflection Day 2 Mr.Gold gone
+## 5-1-18
+What I did and completed my google friday.
+I found a issue with it dso I fixed it

+#Reflectioon Day 3
+## 5-2-18
+I worked on my profiel and got it almost done.
+I found out that I was alsomst complete but not all the way done

+#reflection day 4
+## 5-3-18

+I finished everyything and closed off the week all good